rokopt/spec/masp/notes.md

 Probably should use a universal SNARK.
 Will cost a bit in size / verification time.

 In either case, we need a new trusted setup or a transparent SNARK.
 Options:
+- MPC trusted setup (jointly with Zcash?) for adjusted Sapling circuit
+- In ZEXE case - perhaps PLONK?